What are bottom feeders?

 “Mangrove bumblebee goby (Brachygobius kabiliensis)” by wildsingapore is licensed under CC BY-NC-SA 2.0

 The Bumblebee Goby is native to freshwater areas in the southeastern part of the Asian continent.
 These carnivorous fish seem to sweep the bottom of the tank into which they are allowed to enter.
 The Bumblebee Gobies grow to a height of 4.2 inches.
-They have a short life span of of four years.
+They have a short life span of four years.

 They are always sought for their sophisticated appearance and their colorful presence.
 Bumblebee loaches are very knowledgeable about their location, so they may be able to fight off areas more often.
 The scientific name of Bumblebee Goby is Brachygobiusxanthozona. it requires the supply of very brackish water to thrive.
 So be careful when buying a Bumblebee Goby for your aquarium or tank.

 Siamese Algae Eater

 The eaters of Siamese algae are silver or gold in color with a black horizontal line separating their body.
 Their smooth body makes them look attractive.

 As the name implies, these fish are award-winning winners in the field of algae food.
 If you are going to buy them and put them in your tank, then you do not have to worry about cleaning up the annoying algae waste.
 People often confuse the Siamese flying fox with the Siamese Algae Eater.
 The scientific binomial of Siamese Algae eaters is Crossochelius oblongus.
 These are the most peaceful fish that grow well on their own and in groups.
 These fish are also very easy to care for as they require very little attention.
 They live for up to ten years and grow to a size of six inches.

 Tiger Shovelnose Catfish

 The scientific binomial of Tiger Shovelnose Catfish is the Pseudoplatystomafasciatum.
 The common name for this fish is Barred Sorubium.
 These are many types of fish, so be prepared to buy a larger tank.
 They will grow to over 60 pounds in size.
 They are very east to take care of.
 The only thing that matters is that you have to give them more space.
 They reach a height of 15 feet 4 feet and can live up to 20 years in ideal conditions.

-Water aquarium snails are one of the best bottom feeders.
+Water Aquarium snails are one of the best bottom feeders.
 They do a good job of hunting over algae that are hard to reach.
-While many other fish will catch algae, the persistence and small size of the snail give them a unique advantage.
+While many other fish will catch algae, the persistence and small size of the snail gives them a unique advantage.
 And they’re about as low maintenance as available.
 They are easy to care for.

 Shrimp is one of the most commonly neglected bottom feeders that does an amazing job of keeping your tank organized while in a very low condition.
 Like snails, these tiny creatures regularly hunt for algae and other floating organisms around your freshwater aquarium.
 These little critters are adorable and fun to watch.

-By rushing to fill their tanks with fish many aquarists are missing out on how delightful shrimp can be.
+By rushing to fill their tanks with fish, many aquarists are missing out on how delightful shrimp can be.
 They work well with a variety of other fish and can be cared for without much difficulty.

 As long as the freshwater conditions required are the same as the shrimp it will be fine.
 There are many of great shrimp to choose from for your tank.
 Our personal favorites are the Cherry shrimp and amano shrimp.
 Both of these animals have everything you want and look great too!